 Solutions for old house heating problems

-As winter approaches, thoughts begin to turn to what will keep you warm during those bitterly cold days.
 If you live in an old house, staying warm can be surprisingly tricky.
 Some rooms might be toasty warm while others are freezing.
 You might have the whole place comfortable, but then your heating bills make you decidedly uncomfortable.
 Fortunately, there are several solutions that might work.
 Some of these require the help of a contractor, while others are simple do-it-yourself fixes.

 Problem: Your house is cold no matter what you do.